jeremybatesDC/vueGridBaseballCard/README.md

 Labor Day launch.

+- if different text fields on front could be different colors (which i think to support full-bleed images, it should be), then we need to tell user we've remembered that color:
+  radio: current color (show) vs color particular to this field.
+Not sure which color field would take priority.

+- can we switch the order of the text lines for each layout?
+That might be easier than giving user custom number of cols per row (lower interaction cost)

+- invert/hue rotate back stripe color text

 --> on file upload show user something is happening.
 Spinner might be fine. https://loading.io/css/ https://css-tricks.com/lets-make-a-fancy-but-uncomplicated-page-loader/ --> progress bar might be overkill